tpook92/MoBPS/README.md

 # MoBPS
-This repository contains our R-package MoBPS and its dependencies (miraculix/RandomFieldsUtils).
+This repository contains our R-package MoBPS and the associated packages (miraculix/RandomFieldsUtils/MoBPSmaps).

 The package is designed in a way to allow for a maximum of flexibility and possible extensions in basically any step of the simulation.
 In case you feel like a specific functionally or option is missing in the program just contact me (torsten.pook@uni-goettingen.de).
 I would highly appreciate detailled explanation of the genetics/breeding you are trying to model to make it easier for me to add in the options needed in an efficient manner.